ncatlab/nlab-content/pages/0/4/1/1/11140/content.md

 [[!redirects T. M. Schlank]]

-Tomer Schlank is Simons Postdoctoral Fellow working in Arithmetic Geometry, Arithmetic Topology in the Mathematics Department at MIT.
+Tomer Schlank is a Professor at The Hebrew University of Jerusalem working in Homotopy Theory and Arithmetic Geometry.
+Previously, he was a Simons Postdoc in the Mathematics Department at MIT.